sustainer-network/create-auth-token-command-handler-function/README.md

-#### Once the repo is cloned, search for the keyword `TODO` to fill out the template.
-There should be no `TODO`'s left over, and this README should be rewritten to reflect relevant information for the new command.

-#### The following files are in this template:

 ### build.json

 The automated instructions for testing and deploying this function, and publishing it's documentation.
 This is interpreted by Google Cloud Build after the trigger is configured.